jonathanye29/unit4_project/README.md

 # Criteria A: Planning

 ## Problem Definition
 As a School X book club member, I've observed the absence of a dedicated social network for our book club community.
 While platforms like Goodreads enable global connections, they don't offer a focused space for our school's book club to share reviews, discussions, or announcements.
 Users can't edit/delete posts or comments, upload desired images, or view past liked posts.
-Furthermore, club communication/posting is dispersed across Messenger, Facebook, and Email, making it hard for members to track and stay connected.
+Additionally, discovering popular content is challenging due to the presence of numerous less-liked or disliked posts.
 As there are many different post categories, it is hard to locate specific posts.
 Consultations with club members (see <a href="https://github.com/jonathanye29/unit4_project#evidence-of-consultation">Evidence of Consultation</a> in Appendix) reveal a clear desire for a dedicated book club social network.

 ## Success Criteria
 1. *[Issue tackled: “ absence of a dedicated social network for our book club community”]* The platform allows only students from School X to register using their school emails.

 2. *[Issue tackled: 1. “they don't offer a focused space for our school's book club to share reviews, discussions, or event announcements" 2.
 "Users can't edit/delete posts or comments”]* Users should be able to post posts of different categories such as: Announcements,  Book Reviews, and Discussions, and be able to edit/delete their posts and comments

-3. *[Issue tackled: "club communication/posting is dispersed across Messenger, Facebook, and Email, making it hard for members to track and stay connected"]* The platform should allow users to access all features of the book club in the social network.
+3. *[Issue tackled: "discovering popular content is challenging due to the presence of numerous less-liked or disliked posts."]* Implement a filtering or sorting mechanism that allows users to easily discover and view highly-liked or popular posts.

 4. *[Issue tackled: "or even see past posts they have liked"]* Users will be able to see all posts they have liked in the past.